WillyArdilaS/WillyArdilaS/README.md

 # Hello world 👋🏻🌎
 My name is William Ardila and I'm from Colombia 🇨🇴

 I am currently a student in systems engineering.
 I love everything that has to do with Frontend and web pages.
-However, I also have knowledge in Backend tools and areas such as databases
+However, I also have knowledge in Backend tools and areas

 ## 🎓 Studies